valeIT/valeIT.github.io/about/index.md

 You can contact me via email at <a href="mailto:valentino@valentinourbano.com">valentino@valentinourbano.com</a>.

 Note: Be mindful that this is a personal email address.
 If you need to contact me for support use the [Support Page](/support/).
 Support emails received personal email addresses will be ignored and deleted.

-If you'd like a copy of my CV, just send an email my way.

 I read every email that I get, but I can't assure that I will respond to every one of them.
 I'm sorry.